us4useu/arrus/docs/content/glossary.rst

 A **batch of sequences** (in short: a **batch**) is a collection of multiple sequences.

 An example of batch is a 4-D array with shape (sequence, frame, sample, channel), which can be used in a Doppler estimation methods.

+The overall execution flow looks like this:

+for each batch in the buffer:
+    for each sequence in batch:
+            for each operation in sequence:
+                execute operation
+    transfer batch to buffer

+The data is transferred